Shivanesh13/Router-1x3/README.md

 # Router-1x3
-This is a implementatio of 1x3 Router using verilog along with testbench
+This is a implementation of 1x3 Router using verilog along with testbench